 A Look at the Main Difference

 In short, when you prequalify for a loan you are most often asked to give a whole host of information in order to substantiate your creditworthiness.
-Among the things you will be asked to provide will be your credit score or history.
+Among the things you will be asked to provide will be your credit score or history and business checking accounts statements.
 Being preauthorized for a loan means that a lender has found you creditworthy and is willing to lend you a specified amount of money.
 However, there are lenders that will take you through the prequalification process regardless of your credit history.
 AdvancePoint Capital is one company that will research your credit but may prequalify your small business regardless of your credit.